j-info/ctfsite/walkthroughs/2022-05-17-SimpleCTF.md

 Dammit man... you'te the worst dev i've seen.
 You set the same pass for the system user, and the password is so weak... i cracked it in seconds.
 Gosh... what a mess!
 ```

-So it looks like we have a username of Mitch, and we'll likely not have a hard time cracking whatever password we come across.
+So it looks like we have a username of Mitch, and we'll likely not have a hard time cracking whatever password he's using.

 <br>